source-data/soda-roberta/README.md

 This will pull automatically the docker image `tlemberger/smarttag:latest` from [dockerhub](https://hub.docker.com/).

-The first time the image is run, the models and tokenizers will be downloaded automatically and cached in the Docker-managed volume `cache`.
+The first time the image is run, the models and tokenizers will be downloaded automatically from https://huggingface.co/EMBO and cached in the Docker-managed volume `/cache`.

 SmarTag can be included in separate projects via its Docker image: